Nuitka/Nuitka/Developer_Manual.rst

 "int" from the parameters, and then e.g. know what it does in that case.

 Doing it "forward" appears to be best suited for functions and therefore long term.
 We will try it that way.
-If it fails, we will do it backwards, i.e. on demand.
-While backward looks like a perfect match for loops, for function calls, it would require heavy operations to be repeated for every call, over and over.

 Excursion to Loops
 ------------------